People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 For every prompt, write down:

-- your brand
+- your brand result

-- competitor 1
+- competitor mentions

-- competitor 2
+- competitor citations

 - source URLs

-Prompt: “Best AI writing tools for SEO blogs”
+Prompt: Best AI writing tools for SEO blogs

-Your brand: Not cited
+Your brand: not cited

-Competitor 1: Cited
+Competitor 1: cited

-Competitor 2: Mentioned
+Competitor 2: mentioned

+Some AI tools can send referral traffic to your site.
 In Google Analytics 4, you may see traffic from sources like:

 - chatgpt.com